kuth-chi/cslrproject/README.md

 * After your function is verfiy and valid go to Github and create a Pull request at "Pull request" project tab, select your branch and request to main
 * Our team will review and merge your code
 * Now you are done with helpful feature to Calculation Shipping Logistics Rate

+Please consider the below factors while contributing Code Style:
+Maintain a consistent code style for readability.
+Documentation:
+Ensure well-documented code for effective collaboration.
+Testing:
+Thoroughly test your changes before submitting a pull request.
+Issue Tracker:
+Check the Issue Tracker for tasks.
+Code Review:
+All contributions undergo a code review process.
+Licensing:
+Contributions are licensed.

   ### :heart_eyes: Thank You!